 The UK Vaccines Taskforce and National Institute for Health Research (NIHR) Clinical Research Network have played vital roles in the rapid recruitment and enrolment of volunteers.

-The study in Devon was conducted at the Nightingale Hospital Exeter site, prior to it receiving inpatients with COVID, and then at the NIHR Patient Recruitment Centre at the Royal Devon & Exeter Hospital, with staff from the hospital and the universities of Exeter and Plymouth running the trial.
+The study in Devon was conducted at the Nightingale Hospital Exeter site (prior to it receiving inpatients with COVID), and then at the NIHR Patient Recruitment Centre at the Royal Devon & Exeter Hospital.
+Staff from the hospital and the universities of Exeter and Plymouth ran the trial.

 Helen Quinn, Director of the Joint Research Office at RD&E, said: “We are so pleased to have been able to support the Novavax trial at the RD&E.

 “We are very grateful to the volunteers who gave up their time to go in to this study and thank them for their support and commitment.
 Over 100 staff worked tirelessly to make it happen, administrators, lab technicians, practitioners, pharmacy, nurses, doctors, data managers, professional services, medical students, and project managers.